LorienMCS/angular_2_8/README.md

 #####:sunny: :palm_tree: :evergreen_tree:[Demo of my completed assignment](http://lorienmcs.github.io/angular_2_8/#/):evergreen_tree: :palm_tree: :sunny:

 #####This was a project for the 18th week of the Full Stack Program at [Galvanize](http://www.galvanize.com/courses/full-stack/).
 Instructions were created by assistant instructor [Zubair Desai](https://github.com/zubaird), who also supplied the JSON data.
+The assignment ended at the "place order" button.

 # Angular Shopping Cart App